7 Numbers Show How Dire Climate Change Got This Decade

 Arctic sea ice cover dropped about 13% this decade

-Since 1979, when satellite observations first began, Arctic sea ice cover, measured every September, has dropped by about 13% each decade, per the U.N.’s Intergovernmental Panel on Climate Change.
-Late this summer, the Arctic reached its second-lowest sea-ice coverage on record, per the NOAA.
+Since 1979, when satellite observations first began, Arctic sea ice cover has dropped by about 13% each decade, according to the UN’s Intergovernmental Panel on Climate Change.
+Late this summer, the Arctic reached its second-lowest sea-ice coverage on record.

 In August, officials in Iceland held a funeral for a glacier that melted away amid rising temperatures.

 Researchers with the IPCC warned that coastal communities were the most vulnerable to many “climate-related hazards, including tropical cyclones, extreme sea levels and flooding, marine heatwaves, sea ice loss and permafrost thaw.”
-Around 680 million people currently live in areas that would be impacted by such hazards, which the U.N. noted often have the least capacity to deal with climate change.
+About 680m people currently live in areas that would be impacted by such hazards, which the UN noted often have the least capacity to deal with climate change.

 Floods with a 0.1% chance of happening in any given year became a frequent occurrence